Maska (rapper)

 Bastien Vincent, known by his stage name Maska (born 21 May 1985 in Paris), is a French rapper and dancer.
-He is a founding member of the French rap/hip hop collective Sexion d'Assaut.
+He is a founding member of the French hip-hop band Sexion d'Assaut.

 In October 2014, Maska released his first solo album, Espace-temps, which ranked 14th on the Top Albums in France.

 Early life

 Originally from Lozère, he grew up in Paris in the 9th arrondissement while mingling with his friends, most of whom would later become part of the hip hop group Sexion d'Assault.
-He grew up in a rich neighborhood despite his family having a substandard income, a situation much early in Bastien's life which would leave him with feelings of unease.
+He grew up in a rich neighborhood despite his family having a substandard income, an early situation in Bastien's life which would leave him with feelings of unease.
 Having experienced a musical awakening quite young thanks to his parents, Maska became a fan of French rap who, unlike Gims, ended up receiving a rather American musical education, influenced by Sisqó, Michael Jackson, The Beatles, The Rolling Stones and Johnny Clegg.